filamentphp/filament/packages/forms/docs/03-fields.md

             ]),
     ])
 ```

+We recommend that you store builder data with a `JSON` column in your database.
+Additionally, if you're using Eloquent, make sure that column has an `array` cast.

 As evident in the above example, blocks can be defined within the `blocks()` method of the component.
 Blocks are `Builder\Block` objects, and require a unique name, and a component schema: